 Line + Cleat UPF Sun Shirt – Sail AwayQuick View

 Whether you are swimming with your baby while anchored out or at the marina pool, a swim float is a great water toy to have on board.
 To be extra safe, I use an infant life vest as well as the float when anchored out (and always have a hand on the float).

 Swim floats give baby a chance to play in the water without being held the entire time (also a nice break from your arms).
 The biggest bonus is that you have a built-in sunshade to protect your baby from the sun while in the water.
-I also like spring floats because they don't require a lot of inflating.

 OUR PICKS FOR BABY SWIM FLOATS:

 #8 Baby Sunglasses

 Your styling baby needs shades on the boat - to look cool and protect their eyes!

 Baby sunglasses should be very flexible and non-breakable.
 A comfortable strap is also preferable so sunglasses actually stay on for longer than 30 seconds.
 I like to use sunglasses around the water to protect eyes when the sun is particularly strong shining off the water.